 IF YOU DON’T HAVE THESE SKILLS …

 - you will ‘act’ rather than listen and respond

-- you will have inconsistent performance outcomes
+- inconsistent performance outcomes will happen regularly

-THIS COURSE STARTS - Sunday 10th June 2018
+THIS COURSE -

 Great techniques for screen or stage.